kagisearch/kagi-docs/docs/kagi/getting-started/faqs.md

 ## Why should I pay for search?

-Search has a cost.
-For most search engines in the world, cost of user searches are paid by advertisers and this business model is what turned the web into an [ad-infested, privacy-invading place](https://blog.kagi.com/age-pagerank-over).
-We attempt to change this, as a part of our mission to humanize the web.
-With Kagi, users pay for and own their searches.
+The [age of ads is over](https://blog.kagi.com/age-pagerank-over).
+With Kagi, users pay for searches and get a superior product compared to the "free", ad-supported, search engines.

-See our detailed article on [why pay for search](../plans/why-pay-for-search.md).
+Read our full article on [why pay for search](../plans/why-pay-for-search.md).

 ## How do I get help with Kagi?